Jonas Lössl: Mainz 05

 On 16 June 2016, it was reported that Lössl was making a move to German club Mainz 05.
-The club cited that they intended Lössl to be the instant replacement for the club's previous keeper, Loris Karius, who himself had just transferred to Liverpool.
+The club cited that they intended Lössl to be the instant replacement for the club's previous keeper, Loris Karius, who himself had transferred to Liverpool.

 Huddersfield Town and Everton

 After one season at Mainz, Lössl signed for Huddersfield Town on a season-loan on 30 June 2017.
 On 12 August 2017, Lössl made his debut for Huddersfield in a 3–0 win against Crystal Palace.

 In March 2018, following a successful loan spell in which he kept 10 Premier League clean sheets, Huddersfield activated a clause in Lössl's loan deal from Mainz, and signed him permanently for an undisclosed fee.

 Following Huddersfield Town's relegation from the Premier League in 2019, Lössl joined fellow English club Everton on a free transfer on 1 July 2019.
 Completely unused, he returned to Huddersfield on loan on 31 January 2020 for the rest of the Championship season.

 On 1 February 2021, Lössl left Everton to return to Denmark to sign with Midtjylland.